-The main side effects are mild nausea and problems with kidney function.
-Kidney problems are reversible; stopping Truvada makes the kidneys return to normal.
+The main side effects are mild nausea and some individuals have experienced problems with kidney function.
 Everyone who takes PrEP should see their medical provider for kidney function tests every six months.

 Although PrEP protects you from HIV, it does not protect users from other sexually transmitted infections.
 So, protecting yourself against STDs is a key component of your sexual health.